ror-community/ror-site/content/blog/2020-12-08-the-path-to-ror-adoption.md

 Affiliations are also an increasingly crucial data point for open access publishing agreements.
 Publishers need to know if authors are covered under any agreements with their institutions or funders.
 Libraries negotiating agreements need to know how much publishing volume to expect by authors at their institutions.

-The [OA Switchboard](https://www.oaswitchboard.org/) and cOAlitionS [Journal Checker Tool](https://journalcheckertool.org/) are two examples of how affiliation data based on ROR is being used to help navigate this landscape.
-There are additional implementations taking place in the context of manuscript submission systems: Rockefeller University Press has built a ROR integration into its eJournalPress instance; a team is developing a [ROR plugin](https://github.com/withanage/ror#installation) for PKP’s Open Journal Systems (OJS) platform, and Aries’ Editorial Manager is planning to support ROR in early 2021.
+The [OA Switchboard](https://www.oaswitchboard.org/) and cOAlitionS [Journal Checker Tool](https://journalcheckertool.org/) are two examples of how affiliation data based on ROR can be used by publishers, institutions, authors, and publishing stakeholders to help navigate this landscape.
+There are additional implementations taking place in the context of manuscript submission systems: Rockefeller University Press has built a ROR integration into its system, a team is developing a [ROR plugin](https://github.com/withanage/ror#installation) for PKP’s Open Journal Systems (OJS) platform, and we expect to see additional integrations in place in early 2021.

 With the [forthcoming arrival of the new Crossref metadata schema](https://www.crossref.org/blog/publishers-are-you-ready-to-ror/), ROR IDs can be included in the metadata that Crossref members deposit and will be available for others to use via Crossref’s API.
 This opens up a world of possibilities for discovering and linking research by institutions.